 The client, a European-based multinational, is preeminent in the product category in its home market.
 They made the product by mixing specialty ingredients with large volumes of two commodity components.
 It had lightly used production capacity in North America and wished to gain share there.

 Based on information from their sales force, the client planned to introduce a version of their current offering containing a new specialty component.
 They hired me to elicit the expressed and latent needs customers in North America would expect the new version to satisfy.

 Twenty-two interviews with prospective customers collected valid needs the client’s technically advanced idea could satisfy.
 They liked the new feature.

-In line with the Rule of 40 for gathering statistical information, I continued on to interview the twenty-third prospective customer.
+In line with the Forty Interviews method for gathering statistically vaalid information, I continued on to interview the twenty-third prospective customer.
 I got a major surprise from this customer, information unknown to the first twenty-two or to my client.

 My source there, an operating engineer, was blunt.
 He said he did not need my client’s advanced version and “in six months we are not going to buy this product from anybody.”
 After more conversation I learned that at his plant a unit, designed by the competitor, was being built to produce the product on-site.

 Besides designing the unit, the competitor would supply a simple set of specialty ingredients.
 The two high volume commodity components were available as byproducts of a product made at the plant site.
 Without shipping charges for the large volume commodity components, on-site production was projected to be one-third the cost of current offerings.